UNDERGRADUATE FORESTRY COURSES [FOR]

 FOR 590-1 to 4 Readings in Forest Resources.
 Intensive consideration is given to current practices and problems in forestry.
 Prerequisite: consent of instructor.

-FOR 591A-G 1 to 4 Directed Studies in Forest Resources.
+FOR 591A-I 1 to 4 Directed Studies in Forest Resources.
 Intensive study of disciplines fundamental to forestry. (a) Dendrology.
 Study of the identification of native and exotic trees. (b) Forest Autecology.
 Study of the physiology of individual tree species in relation to their environment. (c) Forest Community Ecology.
 Study analysis and integration of tree growth, forest structure and classification in relation to climate/edaphic factors as an ecological basis for forest management. (d) Forest Measurements.
 Study of measurement, statistical and data processing concepts; volume, growth, yield of forest products and methods of sampling forest resources. (e) Forest Recreation.
 Study of principles and methods for land-use planning of park and recreation environments. (f) Silviculture.
 Study of concepts and techniques utilized in the silvicultural treatment of forests. (g) Wildland Fire Management.
 Study of all aspects of fire as a phenomenon in wildland management.
-Prerequisite: consent of instructor.
+Prerequisite: consent of instructor (h) Directed Studies in Forest Resources-Forest Soils.
+Intensive study of disciplines fundamental to forestry.
+An introduction to the characterization and fundamental concepts of forest soils and their relationships to forest communities and forest management practices.
+Emphasis is on the chemical, biological, and physical properties of forest soils as related to forests and forest management.. (i) Integrate the use of mapping, orthophotographs, and field information to evaluate resources in the development of land management plans.
+Topics covered range from orthophoto interpretation, to GIS database management, and vegetation mapping.

 FOR 593-1 to 4 Individual Research.
 Directed research in selected fields of forestry.